MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-nativeapp.md

 This page explains how to create an AAD application, get an access token to Microsoft Defender ATP and validate the token.

 >[!NOTE]
-> When accessing Microsoft Defender ATP API on behalf of a user, you will need the correct App permission and user permission.
+> When accessing Microsoft Defender ATP API on behalf of a user, you will need the correct Application permission and user permission.
 > If you are not familiar with user permissions on Microsoft Defender ATP, see [Manage portal access using role-based access control](rbac.md).

 >[!TIP]